saxa-xaker/alfaTask1/README.md

  To start microservice on GNU/Linux(tested on Debian):
 1. Requirements: git, java 11 or higher, gradle 6.8.2.
 To start with Docker, you will need a Docker.
 2. Clone this repo to your directory: $ git clone https://github.com/saxa-xaker/alfaTask1.git
-3. Go to alfatask1, if you can't: $ cd alfatask1/
+3. Go to alfatask1: $ cd alfatask1/
-4. To create jar run: $ ./gradlew bootJar, and then start it with: java -jar build/libs/alfatask1-xx.jar, where xx - alfatask1 version.
+4. To create jar run: $ ./gradlew bootJar, and then start it with: java -jar build/libs/alfatask1-1.0-RC.jar.
       To only start service, run: $ ./gradlew bootRun
 5. To start by Docker run: $ docker build -t alfatask1 . && docker run -p 8080:8080 --name alfatask1 alfatask1
 6. Settings available at the {application.properties}.
 You have to check {application.properties}, replace